ZoengYu/Kinma-Project/README.md

 # Integration with AWS
 **kinma-golangBackend** branch is used for continuous development

-**kinma-golangBackend-deploy** will deploy the IMG to AWS register by `deploy.yml`, pull request is the only way to deploy the new image.
+**kinma-golangBackend-deploy** will deploy the IMG to AWS register by `deploy.yml`, Pull Request is the only way to deploy the new image.

 # Launch service on local